pBFSLab/DeepPrep/docs/source/installation.rst

 Installation
 ============

-Running with Docker step-by-step
+Run with Docker (step-by-step)
 ---------------------------------

-DeepPrep provides a docker image as the recommended way to get started.
+DeepPrep provides a Docker image as the recommended way to get started.

 .. note::
     **Required Environment**